gdela/socomo/readme.md

 java -jar socomo-standalone.jar -d path/to/your.jar
 ```

-This will generate the `socomo.html` file and open it in the browser, where you'll see
+Either of the above commands will generate the `socomo.html` file and open it in the browser.
-the visualization of code structure.
+You'll be presented with an interactive visualization of the structure of the code.

 To track changes to the composition commit the `socomo.html` file to your source code repository
-and add [socomo-maven plugin](#maven-plugin) to your `pom.xml`.
+and add [socomo maven plugin](#maven-plugin) to your project.
 Whenever composition changes
 the build plugin will update this human-readable file, so you'll have a history of changes
 in the most convenient place - in your source code repository.